nellicus/upclick-gcp/README.md

 ### ClickHouse

-You will need to create a table in your `defaul` database using this SQL [CREATE TABLE](./commands/CREATE_TABLE.sql) statement.
+You will need to create a table in your `default` database using this SQL [CREATE TABLE](./commands/CREATE_TABLE.sql) statement.

 ### Setting up the repo locally